pcsmomo/typescript-understanding/README.md

 ## Section 8: Decorators

-> Decorator is a kind of automatic trigger I would say
+> Decorator is triggered when the class is defined\
+> Not like event listeners

 ### 113. A First Class Decorator